Our top pick for

-However, before you can start comparing the services of stockbrokers, it’s first important to understand that there are, broadly speaking, two different types of brokers available: full-service brokers and online brokers.
+Before you start comparing stockbrokers, it’s first important to understand that there are broadly 2 different types of brokers available: full-service brokers and online brokers.

-Online brokers don’t offer the same level of personalised advice as full-service brokers.
-However, depending on the trading platform you choose and the membership level you select, you may be able to access detailed company research, analyses and buy and sell recommendations from the online broker’s expert staff.
+However, depending on the trading platform you choose and the membership level you select, you may be able to access detailed company research, analyses, and buy and sell recommendations from the online broker’s expert staff.
 Of course, you may need to pay an extra fee to access these services.

 If you only have a small amount to invest, you may decide that it might not be worth your while to pay a full-service broker’s fees.